7. Functionsï

 concat(y=u, "spam")

-It turns out that, grammatically, a single R expression can be arbitrarily complex (Chapter 15); we can use curly braces to group many calls that are to be evaluated one after another.
+Grammatically, a single R expression can be arbitrarily complex (Chapter 15).
+We can use curly braces to group many calls that are to be evaluated one after another.
+For instance:

 {